Show All Answers

 The city apportions a percentage of the funds used for the Annual Sidewalk Maintenance program to install accessibility ramps, that equates to approximately 10 ramp installations each year.
 Please note that due to the limited funding, all accessibility ramp installations are done on a first-come, first-served basis.

-Storm drain violations and illegal dumping are to be reported to one of the following agencies:
+Storm drain violations and illegal dumping in or near storm drains or creeks are to be reported to one of the following agencies:

 * Please call 911 during non-business hours